-335P Not-for-Profit Management (3)
+BMGT 335P Not-for-Profit Management (3)

-Prerequisites: BEHS 285, BMGT 251P, BMGT 371P, and ACCT 201P or ACCT 241.
+Prerequisites: BEHS 285, BMGT 251P, BMGT 371P, and ACCT 201P or ACCT 241, or instructor's permission.
 A course in which students utilize analytical skills to make managerial decisions in not-for-profit organizations.
 Emphasizes marketing and fund-raising plans.

-350Px Managing and Valuing Cultural Diversity (3)
+BMGT 350Px Managing and Valuing Cultural Diversity (3)